studiomecanique/hashicorp-editing-exercise/terraform-getting-started_enos.md

 # Getting Started with Terraform

 HashiCorp Terraform provides tools for defining and provisioning infrastructure as code (IaC).
 To create Terraform infrastructure, you define configuration files that represent infrastructure resources.
-Terraform applies configuration files to your deployment and manages the infrastructure resources they represent.
+Terraform applies configuration files to your deployment and manages the infrastructure resources they define.

 This guide introduces the basic commands you need to create and deploy Terraform resources.